The Neighbors: Income

 ancestry (9.9%), and residents who report Irish roots

 (8.6%), and some of the residents are also of Asian

 ancestry (6.7%), along with some Norwegian ancestry residents

 (6.4%), among others.
 In addition, 10.2% of the residents of this neighborhood were

 born in another country.

 The most common language spoken in the Meadowdale

-neighborhood is English, spoken by 87.9% of households.
-Other important languages spoken here include Vietnamese and Spanish.
+neighborhood is English, spoken by 90.3% of households.
+Some people also speak Vietnamese (2.1%).